Edinburgh: Economy

-Edinburgh has the strongest economy of any city in the United Kingdom outside London and the highest percentage of professionals in the UK with 43% of the population holding a degree-level or professional qualification.
+Edinburgh has the second-strongest economy of any city in the United Kingdom behind London and the highest percentage of professionals in the UK with 43% of the population holding a degree-level or professional qualification.
 According to the Centre for International Competitiveness, it is the most competitive large city in the United Kingdom.
-It also has the highest gross value added per employee of any city in the UK outside London, measuring £57,594 in 2010.
-It was named European Best Large City of the Future for Foreign Direct Investment and Best Large City for Foreign Direct Investment Strategy in the Financial Times fDi magazine awards 2012/13.
+In 2023, its gross domestic product per capita of £69,809 surpassed London's for the first time.
+It also had the highest gross value added per employee of any city in the UK outside London, measuring £57,594 in 2010.
+It was named European Best Large City of the Future for Foreign Direct Investment and Best Large City for Foreign Direct Investment Strategy in the Financial Times magazine in 2012.

-In the 19th century, Edinburgh's economy was known for banking and insurance, publishing and printing, and brewing and distilling.
-Today, its economy is based mainly on financial services, scientific research, higher education, and tourism.
-In March 2010, unemployment in Edinburgh was comparatively low at 3.6%, and it remains consistently below the Scottish average of 4.5%.
-Edinburgh is the second most visited city by foreign visitors in the UK after London.

-Banking has been a mainstay of the Edinburgh economy for over 300 years, since the Bank of Scotland was established by an act of the Scottish Parliament in 1695.
-Today, the financial services industry, with its particularly strong insurance and investment sectors, and underpinned by Edinburgh-based firms such as Scottish Widows and Standard Life Aberdeen, accounts for the city being the UK's second financial centre after London and Europe's fourth in terms of equity assets.
-The NatWest Group (formerly Royal Bank of Scotland Group) opened new global headquarters at Gogarburn in the west of the city in October 2005.
-The city is home to the headquarters of Bank of Scotland, Sainsbury's Bank, Tesco Bank, and TSB Bank.

-Tourism is also an important element in the city's economy.
-As a World Heritage Site, tourists visit historical sites such as Edinburgh Castle, the Palace of Holyroodhouse and the Old and New Towns.
-Their numbers are augmented in August each year during the Edinburgh Festivals, which attracts 4.4 million visitors, and generates over £100M for the local economy.

 As the centre of Scotland's government and legal system, the public sector plays a central role in Edinburgh's economy.
-Many departments of the Scottish Government are in the city.
-Other major employers include NHS Scotland and local government administration.
+Many departments of the Scottish Government are in the city, including the headquarters of the government at St Andrew's House, the official residence of the First Minister at Bute House and Scottish Government offices at Victoria Quay.
+Other major sectors across the city include administrative and support services, the education sector, public administration and defence, the health and social care sector, scientific and technical services, and construction and manufacturing.
 When the £1.3bn Edinburgh & South East Scotland City Region Deal was signed in 2018, the region's Gross Value Added (GVA) contribution to the Scottish economy was cited as £33bn, or 33% of the country's output.
 The City Region Deal funds a range of "Data Driven Innovation" hubs which are using data to innovate in the region, recognising the region's strengths in technology and data science, the growing importance of the data economy, and the need to tackle the digital skills gap, as a route to social and economic prosperity.

+Tourism is also an important element in the city's economy.
+As a World Heritage Site, tourists visit historical sites such as Edinburgh Castle, the Palace of Holyroodhouse, and the Old and New Towns.
+Their numbers are augmented in August each year during the Edinburgh Festivals, which attract over 4 million visitors, and generate over £400M for the local economy.
+In May 2024, unemployment in Edinburgh was at 3.5%, in line with the Scottish average of 3.7%.
+In 2022 Edinburgh was the second most visited city in the United Kingdom, behind London, by overseas visitors.